financial advisers

 • Inflation appeared to top out in the US and, alongside it, the outperformance of the US dollar

-• Central banks continued with their interest rate rises, but no more than already expected by bond markets
+• Central banks continued with their interest rate rises, but no more than already expected by bond markets.

 Quarter Overview

 December delivered a partial retracement of November’s market bounce.
-As expected, major developed market central banks delivered 0.5% interest rate hikes, but communication accompanying the changes served as a reminder that inflation still remains a threat.
+As expected, major developed market central banks delivered 0.5% interest rate hikes, but communication accompanying the changes served as a reminder that inflation remains a threat.
 This dented the optimism of market participants – particularly in the US.
 However, China’s willingness to drop its zero COVID policy provided some welcome news to markets.
 Equity markets pulled back slightly across all regions, aside from China, with the concern of higher for longer rates hitting US companies, especially growth companies, harder than most.
 Bond markets also fell as rate expectations nudged up slightly.

 Selected Asset Class Returns 2022